 Examines organizational development of arts agencies with emphasis on the impact of individuals upon others within the organization, individual perceptions, recognition of human responses, and the development of group dynamics and processes.
+Course attributes: LDRS.

-AMGT 330 Grants & Fund Raising 3 cr
+AMGT 330 Grants & Fund Raising